openhab/openhab-addons/bundles/org.openhab.binding.mail/README.md

 `recipient` can be a single address (`mail@example.com`) or a list of addresses, concatenated by a comma (`mail@example.com, mail2@example.com`).

-Since there is a separate rule action instance for each `smtp` thing, this needs to be retrieved through `getActions(scope, thingUID)`.
+Since there is a separate rule action instance for each `smtp` thing, this needs to be retrieved through `actions.get(scope, thingUID)` (since using ECMAScript (ECMAScript 262 Edition 11) - older JS versions need: `getActions(scope, thingUID)`).
 The first parameter always has to be `mail` and the second is the full Thing UID of the SMTP server that should be used.
 Once this action instance is retrieved, you can invoke the action method on it.